SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *Update here (2.4)!
 Small update that fixes typos, a few more bugs, Bloody faces/body included for all enemy models and car* *radio song expansion added!*

+*Update here (2.5)!
+Update for weapon customization that allows players to change reticles, headbox hitboxes fixed, bug* *fixes, armour cosmetics and different types of vehicles added!*

 - **THREAD STARTS HERE!**